goodguyry/AriaComponents/src/MenuButton/README.md

 ```

 _**`controller`**_ `HTMLElement`
-> The element used to activate the MenuButton target; required to have a `target`
+> The element used to activate the MenuButton target; required to have a
-attribute with a value matching the `id` attribute value of the target element.
+> `aria-controls` attribute with a value matching the `id` attribute value of the
+> target element.

 _**`options`**_ `object`
 > Configuration options.